Originate/OriginateTheme/README.md

 @property (nonatomic, strong, readonly) OTFonts *fonts;
 ```

-As an example the `colors` property of the `OTTheme` instance is of type `OTColors` and exposes the defined color styles.
+As an example, the `colors` property of the `OTTheme` instance is of type `OTColors` and exposes the defined color styles.

 Inside the `OTColors` instance these styles can be accessed by generated property accessors which look as the following: